servexyz/starter/readme.md

 > What: Monolith of related, stack-specific boilerplate projects.
 >
 > Why: Inspired by frustration with DX around existing boilerplates.
+>
+> Who: This repo ("STARTER") is intended for maintainers of these boilerplates.
+If you're seeking to use any of the boilerplates, I recommend using them individually as needed.
+You'll find links and descriptions below

 ## Getting Started
+> Who: Boilerplate maintainers

 ```bash
 git clone https://github.com/servexyz/starter